merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 **Including modules with 0%% completeness in long-format output**

-By default, modules with a completeness score of 0 are not printed to the output files to save on space.
+By default, modules with completeness scores of 0 are not printed to the output files to save on space (both pathwise completeness and stepwise completeness must be 0 to exclude modules from the output).
 But you can explicitly include them by adding the `--include-zeros` flag.

 {{ codestart }}
 anvi-estimate-metabolism -c %(contigs-db)s --include-zeros